darkrelics/eidolon-engine/documentation/incremental-story.md

 **ops-segment-process** (Logical ID: `OpsSegmentProcessFunction`):

 - **Trigger**: SQS `eidolon-processing-queue`
-- Claims segment with RunningFlag (prevents duplicates)
+- Claims segment by transitioning ProcessingStatus to processing (prevents duplicates)
 - Processes mechanical challenges and combat
 - Applies XP and wounds immediately to character
 - Updates segment with outcome and results